paulkennethkent/schoolio/README.md

 # Schoolio

-A simple school CRUD application for schools using React + Rust.
+A simple CRUD application for schools using React + Rust.

 ## Stack